pcmarts/Collab-Room-Telegram-App/docs/database/README.md

 - `db-migrate-add-details-to-swipes.js`: Adds the 'details' JSON column to the swipes table
 - `db-migrate-fix-matches-table.js`: Drops and recreates the matches table with correct foreign key references

+### Recent Database Cleanup

+In version 1.3.1, the redundant `match_requests` table was removed from the database as it was not being used by the application.
+The table contained no data and had no code references.
+All matching functionality is properly handled by the `matches` table, which tracks relationships between hosts and requesters.

 When updating the database schema:

 1. Update models in `shared/schema.ts`